rogerboesch/FatManBoo/README.md

 The game is based on Cocos2D and LevelSVG, which are both outdated.
 So to make them running again, it needs some work.
 Feel free to use code in every way you want.

-Art is just allowed for own.
+Art is just allowed for own usage.
 Distribution and use in AppStore and GooglePlay not allowed.